Smilooooo/Smilooooo.github.io/_posts/2025-05-13-pigeon-post.md

 |:---:|
 |Four samples from the MediaEval 2016 dataset|

+The primary and composite metric used to evaluate the models is the median distance error to the correct location.
+Just like prior literature on image geolocalization the author evaluate "% @ km" statistic in their analysis for a more fine-grained metric.
+The "% @ km" statistic determines the percentage of guesses that fall within a given kilometer-based distance from the ground-truth location.
+This leads to five distance radii:

+- 1 km (roughly street-level accuracy)
+- 25 km (city-level)
+- 200 km (region-level)
+- 750 km (country-level)
+- 2500 km (continent-level)

 To summarize, while PIGEON was built to master the game of GeoGuessr using panoramic Street View inputs, PIGEOTTO was trained for general image geolocation on a planetary scale.
 The careful separation of data sources and testing conditions ensured that each model was evaluated fairly in its respective domain.